GDSC-GCOEA/Git-Commands-and-Workflow/README.md

  8) `git push -u origin main` This is final command to push all the files online inside the repo.
  9) Once this is done, you just need to do 4th, 5th and 8th command in order everytime to update the online repository with any changes in local repo.
 -------------------------------------------------
-## 🤔 Q. How to collaborate on Github?
+## 🤔 Q. How to collaborate on someone else's repo?
  1) Fork the repo that you wish to collaborate on.
  2) Clone this forked repo into your local computer using GitBash command `git clone forkedrepolink.git`
  3) Then connect your local repo to main repo using: `git remote add upstream mainrepolink.git`